-When you can’t work because of a continuing health issue, you might qualify for monthly Ohio disability benefits from two Social Security Administration (SSA) programs:
+Important: We updated this article in January 2024 with current policy and statistical data from the Social Security Administration.
+When you can’t work because of a medical condition, you might qualify for monthly Ohio disability benefits from two Social Security Administration (SSA) programs:

 - Supplemental Security Income (SSI)